Your explainer video should be an extension of your brand, so choosing the right style is a must!

 With whiteboard videos, users can see the story unfolding in real-time.
 This sense of transparency is great for engagement because viewers stay tuned as they want to know what is going to happen next.

 Although not as visually attractive as some other explainer video styles, whiteboard videos make it easier for viewers to learn as they mimic how we learn in educational classes.
 This makes whiteboard videos great for pitching concepts and ideas, and also corporate training videos.

-Watch this whiteboard video to see what I mean:
+Watch this whiteboard video to see what we mean:

 3. Kinetic typography

 Typography can be very powerful.
 Add movement to that, and it can create even more of an impact.

 Here is an example of a very powerful kinetic typography video: